leissa/graphtool/README.md

 ## Entry \& Exit

-The first node mentioned is considered the *entry*, the last one the *exit.
+The first node mentioned is considered the *entry*, the last one the *exit*.

 ## Caveats